 - Senate and non-Senate faculty

 - Academic Senate

 In our 15-year history, the campus has been engaged with efforts to guide UC Merced’s transition from a startup institution to one that is maturing as it takes its rightful place among the nation’s best universities.
 The current strategic planning process builds upon a number of efforts, including but not limited to:

 The Strategic Plan's draft goals and associated objectives draw from these resources to focus our work for the next decade on the core of our mission as a research university and our desire to progress on the path to R1.

 In addition, many divisions, departments and units throughout campus have developed and identified strategic plans and other guiding documents.
 These documents and resources are valuable points of reference and information that are key in developing the campus strategic plan.

-The strategic plan, which will be implemented in Fall 2021 and take us to 2030 and our 25th year of operation, will:
+The strategic plan, which will be implemented in Fall 2021 and take us through 2030 and our 25th year of operation, will:

 - serve as “North Star” for campus;